-Of all the doll clothes pattern books I’ve listed, these are the simplest doll clothes patterns.
-For beginners, I wholeheartedly recommend this book because it’s nice to gain confidence with doll clothes that are within your emerging sewing skillset.
+Of all the doll clothes books I’ve listed, these are the simplest patterns.
+I wholeheartedly recommend this book for beginners because it’s nice to gain confidence with doll clothes that are within your emerging sewing skillset.

-First, this book is from 1999, so some of the clothes are outdated.
-Second, the patterns are hand-drawn and the diagrams are not snazzy.
+First, this book is from 1999, so some clothes are outdated.
+Second, the patterns are hand-drawn, and the diagrams are not snazzy.

-While all of the other doll clothes patterns books I’ve listed are for 18″ dolls (geared towards American Girl), this book features clothes for soft dolls (think Raggedy Ann type), teddy bears, and more!
+While all of the pattern books I’ve listed are for 18″ dolls (geared towards American Girls), this book features clothes for soft dolls (think Raggedy Ann type), teddy bears, and more!
 As such, this is a great addition for sewists wanting to sew doll clothes for more unconventional dolls and stuffed friends.

 The patterns are split up by season: Spring and Summer wear, Fall finery, and Winter attire.
 In total, there are 20 patterns for outfits.

-While this online accessibility is a nice feature if you’re tech-savvy, if you’re not or don’t have a printer, then this book will be useless to you.
+While this online accessibility is a nice feature if you’re tech-savvy, if you’re not or don’t have a printer, this book will be useless.
 I also cried a little on the inside when I printed out all 47 pages and went through what was undoubtedly a ton of ink.

-Some of the patterns include a swimsuit, athletic gear, pajamas, dressy dresses, kimono cardigan, and even a circle scarf.
+Some patterns include a swimsuit, athletic gear, pajamas, dressy dresses, kimono cardigan, and a circle scarf.
 If you want a doll that will be dressed in the latest fashions, this book includes the most “trendy” and stylish outfits of the bunch.

 As the title says, this book provides patterns for dolls to “dress up” in.
 Who wouldn’t want their doll also to be able to dress like a mermaid, Cinderella, or a ballerina?

-And lastly, patterns are included on a CD, which is not ideal for me.
-I don’t have a CD drive on my laptop, so I had to bring the CD to my Dad, the only person I know with a desktop, to download them.
+And lastly, patterns are included on a CD, which is not ideal.
+I don’t have a CD drive on my laptop or an external drive, so I had to bring the CD to my Dad, the only person I know with a desktop, to download them.
 I would have preferred a paper copy or even a digital copy.